 In general, no. Funds cannot be used to support clinical fellowship training.
 However, fellows who have completed the part of their fellowship needed for sub specialty certification are eligible to apply.
 For example, although a medical oncology fellowship may last three to four years, fellows who have completed two years may be eligible to sit for the boards and are therefore eligible.
 In general, applicants should be board-eligible for their specialty or subspecialty when they enter the program.
 Please check with us to confirm eligibility.

 Do I need to be a US citizen or permanent resident to apply?

-UPDATED: You need to be a US citizen, a permanent residence, or currently have an H-1B visa and be able to legally work in the United States to apply.
+You need to be a US citizen, a permanent residence, or currently have an H-1B or other visa that enables you to legally work in the United States to apply.

 Can I conduct research outside the US and Canada or focus on global health?